Pankhur/Pankhur/README.md

 ### Hi there 👋

-- 👨‍💻 A self taught Full Stack Developer & problem solver, primarily work with startups.
+- 👨‍💻 Full Stack Developer & problem solver, primarily work with startups.

 - 📄 Experience in developing and designing scalable distributed systems.